featbit/featbit-dotnet-client-sdk/README.md

 ### FbClient

-The FbClient is the heart of the SDK which providing access to FeatBit server.
-I recommend that applications make it as a singleton instance for the lifetime of the application.
-Difference with the server-side SDK, you can create multiple instances of the client-side SDK in the same application for custom purposes.
+The FbClient is the core component of the SDK, providing access to the FeatBit server.
+I recommend that applications treat it as a **singleton instance** for the lifetime of the application.
+Unlike the server-side SDK, you can create multiple instances of the client-side SDK in the same application for custom purposes.

 #### Initialize FbClient with FbOptions.